SamanthaVelasquez98/SamanthaTucker/README.md

-- 👋 Hi, I’m @SamanthaTucker
+# 👋🏻 Hi, I’m @SamanthaTucker
+### I am a Full Stack Software Engineer and Recent Graduate of General Assembly
 - 🌱 I’m currently learning Python, PostgresSQL, Flask
 - 📫 How to reach me: Main email is samtucker9801@gmail.com , my LinkedIn is : https://www.linkedin.com/in/samantha-tucker-1827a9128/

 <!---
 SamanthaTucker/SamanthaTucker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.